AnggaDS01/Backup-Notes/label studio installation & auto Annotation the ultimate guide.md

 If this is your first time installing, you'll be asked to sign up.
 Just follow the instructions, and once you're done, you can play around with a small dataset to get a feel for it.
 If you want to dive deeper into using it, you can check the guide 👉 [**here**](https://labelstud.io/guide/labeling).

-Oh, and if you're still curious about the installation process, and whether it can be installed without pip, you can visit the site 👉 [**here**](https://labelstud.io/guide/install.html).
+Oh, and if you're still curious about the installation process, and whether it can be installed without **pip**, you can visit the site 👉 [**here**](https://labelstud.io/guide/install.html).
 Also, if you want to change the default port, check out the documentation 👉 [**here**](https://labelstud.io/guide/start#Run-Label-Studio-on-localhost-with-a-different-port).
 However, as I mentioned at the start of this article, the Label Studio documentation isn't very detailed, so you'll need to explore on your own, which means trial and error - just like I did when creating this tutorial.

 Next, I'll discuss how to set up **local storage access** in **Label Studio**.
 Let's move on to the next step!